influxdata/docs-v2/content/influxdb/v2/get-started/setup.md

     How you provide credentials depends on which client you use to interact with InfluxDB.

     {{% note %}}
-When configuring your token, if you [created an All-Access token](#create-an-all-access-api-token), use that token to interact with InfluxDB.
+When configuring your token, if you [created an All Access token](#create-an-all-access-api-token), use that token to interact with InfluxDB.
 Otherwise, use the Operator token that you created during the setup process.
     {{% /note %}}